Menu Close

 Even more concerning is that, without proper medical oversight, withdrawal can actually be deadly in some circumstances.
 Detoxing from some drugs can involve risks of heart attack, seizures, or, in the case of alcohol addiction, delirium tremens.
 Each of these can be life-threatening if you are detoxing at home in the absence of medical care.

-2. Lack of Support
+2. Lack Of Support

 Trained professionals and peers in similar circumstances both offer vital sources of support during detox.
 Dealing with detox alone can be overwhelming and isolating.
 It is one factor in why relapse rates remain so high among people who try drug detox at home.
 Seeking out an addiction treatment provider for detox means you will be surrounded by care and support.

-3. At-Home Detox is Disconnected from Treatment
+3. At-Home Detox Is Disconnected From Treatment

 Detox is just the beginning of the recovery process.
 Formal, long-term treatment should immediately follow detox.
 People who try detox at home may not realize or understand the need for long-term treatment.
 Most addiction treatment providers offer detox that can directly segue into inpatient or outpatient care.
 Establishing a treatment plan immediately following detox is another key determiner of whether or not someone struggles with relapse.